mvcss/mvcss.github.com/source/styleguide/numbers-game.md

 Styleguide - The Numbers Game
 =============================

 As much as possible, we prefer sticking to relative units in a predictable scale.
-Base values are typically stored in Config (which we’ll cover in Foundation) and derived from that point on.
+Base values are typically stored in Config (which we’ll cover in [Foundation][foundation]) and derived from that point on.
 For purposes of efficiency and standardization, you’ll define number values less often than usual in MVCSS.

 Approach
 --------